ibm-cloud-docs/pattern-vpc-security/overview.md

 # Introduction
 {: #introduction}

 Cloud security is a set of security measures that protect cloud-based data, applications, and infrastructure.
-It's a type of cyber security that involves both cloud providers and their clients.
+It's a type of cybersecurity that involves both cloud providers and their clients.
 Cloud security protects against internal and external threats to business security and ensures that legal requirements are met.
-This document provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities and then proceeds to discuss options, best practices and solutioning guidance associated with those capabilities.
+This document provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities, options, best practices and solutioning guidance associated with those capabilities.
 The scope includes Virtual Private Cloud (VPC) Infrastructure as a Services (IaaS) security capabilities.
 Security in other landing zones such as VMWare and OpenShift will be handled in future documents.

-This document discusses security capabilities or solutions within {{site.data.keyword.Bluemix_notm}}, but other options like 3rd party solutions might be discussed that might be applicable to hybrid or multi-cloud situations.
-Some of the options might also include those from IBM cybersecurity Services (CSS).
-These are presented in the IBM Cybersecurity Security Services (CSS) Capabilities section.
+This document discusses security capabilities or solutions within {{site.data.keyword.Bluemix_notm}}, but other options like 3rd party solutions might be discussed that can be applicable to hybrid or multi-cloud situations.
+Some of the options might also include those from IBM cybersecurity Services.
+These are presented in the IBM cybersecurity Security Services Capabilities section.

-Overview information on general cloud security concepts can be found at <https://www.ibm.com/topics/cloud-security#:~:text=These%20principles%20are%20built%20on,security%20posture%20management%20(CSPM)>{: external}.
-Another reference source is the security section within the [{{site.data.keyword.Bluemix_notm}} Architecture Center.](https://mediacenter.ibm.com/channel/IBM+Cloud+Architecture+Center/182050661)
+Overview information on [general cloud security concepts](https://www.ibm.com/topics/cloud-security#:~:text=These%20principles%20are%20built%20on,security%20posture%20management%20(CSPM)){: external} is available.
+Another reference source is the security section within the [{{site.data.keyword.Bluemix_notm}} Architecture Center](https://mediacenter.ibm.com/channel/IBM+Cloud+Architecture+Center/182050661).

 This document is geared toward cloud consultants, architects, engineers, and it assumes that the reader has a level of cloud proficiency and general knowledge of security concepts.
-Note this is not meant to be a cloud or security tutorial, or technically comprehensive with the particular security solutions mentioned.
+This white paper isn't meant to be a cloud or security tutorial, or technically comprehensive with the particular security solutions mentioned.

-Most of the links that are contained in this document refer to information in [{{site.data.keyword.Bluemix_notm}} Docs](/docs), which can provide deeper information on the various security services.
-Another reference source is the security section within the [{{site.data.keyword.Bluemix_notm}} Architecture Center.](https://mediacenter.ibm.com/channel/IBM+Cloud+Architecture+Center/182050661)

 ## General security best practices and solutioning guidance
 {: #general-security-best-practices}